Pavlik1400/FaceIt/README.md

 - Go to Add user and take a few photos of yourself.
 It will ask you permission to use camera.
 Give it. **Important!** Make photos from different edges.
 Dot`d be scared to make too much photos.
 Program will authomatically return to to main screen when where are enough photos!
 - Press Start service.
 Now app is running!
 - To stop app, press Stop service

+## Our furure plans

+### Changes we plan to add before beta version

+- Fix locking app (now it starts face recognition many times after entering locked app)
+- Add autorun on the boot of phone

+### Changes we plan to add before release version

+- Restruct and update database
+- Fix listing installed apps (not all apps are shown)
+- Add seach by keyword in list of installed apps
+- Change styles and appearance of program
+- Add ability to use password instead of face recognition